Altisource Asset Management (NYSEAMERICAN:AAMC) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note issued to investors on Thursday.
+StockNews.com started coverage on shares of Altisource Asset Management (NYSEAMERICAN:AAMC – Get Rating) in a research note released on Friday morning.
 The firm issued a hold rating on the asset manager’s stock.

 Altisource Asset Management Price Performance

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-Laurel Wealth Advisors Inc. lifted its stake in shares of Altisource Asset Management by 20.9% during the second quarter.
-Laurel Wealth Advisors Inc. now owns 36,964 shares of the asset manager’s stock worth $379,000 after purchasing an additional 6,380 shares in the last quarter.
-Accretive Wealth Partners LLC purchased a new stake in shares of Altisource Asset Management during the first quarter worth about $182,000.
-Finally, Biltmore Family Office LLC purchased a new stake in shares of Altisource Asset Management during the first quarter worth about $507,000.
-Institutional investors and hedge funds own 15.87% of the company’s stock.
+Hedge funds have recently bought and sold shares of the company.
+Accretive Wealth Partners LLC acquired a new position in shares of Altisource Asset Management during the first quarter valued at about $182,000.
+Biltmore Family Office LLC acquired a new position in shares of Altisource Asset Management during the first quarter valued at about $507,000.
+Finally, Laurel Wealth Advisors Inc. acquired a new position in shares of Altisource Asset Management during the first quarter valued at about $430,000.
+15.87% of the stock is currently owned by institutional investors.

 Altisource Asset Management Company Profile